perappu/perappu-blog-11ty/content/termsofservice.md

 ##### Any questions?
 Feel free to ask!
 I try to be as transparent as possible and I'm happy to elaborate on anything if desired.
 I look forward to working with you!

-If you have been sent my ToS in response to an inquiry, please sent me the word "birds" to indicate you have read and agree to these terms.
+If you have been sent my ToS in response to an inquiry, please send me the word "birds" to indicate you have read and agree to these terms.

 <sub>(thank you to itinerare's <a href="https://www.itinerare.net/commissions/code/tos">ToS</a>, which I based my ToS on!)</sub>
 </div>